Everything We Know About 'Stranger Things' Season 4

-It was pretty much always a given that the core A/V Club crew and their teenaged friends were going to be back, but based on a sweet homemade video that Netflix shared of the cast's first table read, it looks like just about everyone is returning for Season 4.
+All of those A/V Club geeks and their friends that you know and love will be back for Season 4.
 Of the main cast, you can expect to see Millie Bobby Brown (Eleven), Finn Wolfhard (Mike), Gaten Matarazzo (Dustin), Noah Schnapp (Will), Caleb McLaughlin (Lucas), Natalia Dyer (Nancy), Winona Ryder (Joyce), Joe Keery (Steve), Sadie Sink (Max), Charlie Heaton (Jonathan), and Maya Hawke (Robin).
 Lucas' younger sister Erica will also be back and given more time to make scathing, sassy remarks, as Priah Ferguson has been upped to series regular, per Deadline.
-The same goes for everybody's favorite conspiracy theorist Murray Bauman -- Deadline reported Brett Gelman is also now signed on as a regular.
-Sadly, his bromance with Alexei (RIP Alexi) is obviously no more.
+The same goes for everybody's favorite conspiracy theorist Murray Bauman—Deadline reported Brett Gelman is also now signed on as a regular.
+Sadly, his bromance with Alexei (RIP Alexei) is obviously no more.

 What is the plot of Stranger Things 4?